 *The Plant Part Chart Poster is available for purchase from agclassroomstore.com.

 Essential Files (maps, charts, pictures, or documents)

-leaves: use energy from sunlight to carry out photosynthesis
+leaves: part of a plant that uses energy from sunlight to carry out photosynthesis

 Background Agricultural Connections